-On August 6, 2015, we entered into an Investment and Framework Shareholders' Agreement with William Hill and certain of our shareholders (the "Shareholders' Agreement"), pursuant to which we issued 56,003,584 of our ordinary shares to William Hill for an aggregate purchase price of \$25 million.
+On August 6, 2015, we entered into an Investment and Framework Shareholders' Agreement with William Hill and certain of our shareholders (the "Shareholders' Agreement"), pursuant to which we issued 56,003,584 of our ordinary shares to William Hill for an aggregate purchase price of \$25.0 million.
 Pursuant to the Shareholders' Agreement, Crispin Nieboer was elected to our board of directors as the nominee of William Hill.
-Prior to the completion of this offering, Crispin Nieboer will resign from our board of directors but may continue to serve as an observer.

 Pursuant to the Shareholders' Agreement, William Hill was granted two option rights to purchase the ordinary shares held by certain of our shareholders.
 The first option lapsed in 2019 and was not exercised.
-The second option allows William Hill to purchase the ordinary shares held by certain of our shareholders at the greater of \$182 million and a price per share based on a multiple (between seven and 12.5, depending on the portion of the Company's revenue attributable to the Michigan iLottery) of the Company's earnings before interest and taxes for the year ended December 31, 2020.
+The second option allows William Hill to purchase the ordinary shares held by certain of our shareholders at the greater of \$182.0 million and a price per share based on a multiple (between seven and 12.5, depending on the portion of the Company's revenues attributable to the Michigan iLottery) of the Company's earnings before interest and taxes for the year ended December 31, 2020.
 We expect that William Hill will waive this option prior to the completion of this offering.